cawfree/hardhat-copy/README.md

 import {CopyContractFactory} from "hardhat-copy";

 // Allocate a CopyContractFactory; this manages the process of downloading smart contracts by
-// their address and repackaging these as ethers Contracts. const copyContractFactory = new CopyContractFactory({
+// their address and repackaging these as ethers ContractFactorys. const copyContractFactory = new CopyContractFactory({
   etherscanKey: 'XXXXXXXXXXXXXXXXXX',
   network: 'mainnet',
 });

-// Semantically, multiple factories can be returned here, but for most cases you'll received the main contract. const [contractFactory] = await copyContractFactory.copy({
+// Semantically, multiple factories can be returned here, but for most cases you'll receive the main contract. const [contractFactory] = await copyContractFactory.copy({
   contractAddress: '0xef0182dc0574cd5874494a120750fd222fdb909a',
   ignoreCache: false /* by default, artifacts are cached to greatly increase performance */,